kosiachevskyidima-ops/curaitor_agent_docs/docs/source/index.rst

 It helps extract, organize, and process **scientific data** with ease.
 The project includes a **web interface** for running the agent and an integrated **Model Context Protocol (MCP) inspector** to test tools and server connections.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`overview` section for further information, including how to :ref:`installation` the project.

 Contents
 --------